wonkybream/pirssi/README.md

 $ python example.py publisher
 ```

-Publisher publishes few messages and then quits, consumer receives those and forwards them to a handler which prints them out.
+The publisher publishes few messages and then quits, the consumer receives those messages and forwards them to a handler which prints them out.

 Looking from https://webchat.quakenet.org/, communication looks closely following.
 ```text